paizhangpi/MacIndex/README.md

 (From very first Macintosh to last PowerPC-based Mac models.)

-Note: Adding a new category in database CategoryHelper, initInterface and activity_main must be manually updated.
+Note: Adding a new category in database

-If unexpected SQLiteException happened after update, try deleting copied database in device.
-Also, please update GitHub Readme at the same time.
+Please manually update CategoryHelper, initInterface and activity_main String resources and Readme.

 ### Data Categories (columns)